-E. Subcategory: Other Belgian- and French-Style Ale
+D. Subcategory: Other Belgian- and French-Style Ale

 Recognizing the uniqueness, variety and traditions of several other styles of French- and Belgian-Style Ale and beers based on them, the beers entered in this category do not fit other existing competition style guidelines.
-To allow for accurate judging, the brewer must provide additional information about the entry which could include a classic base beer style being elaborated upon, the historical or regional tradition of the style, or the brewer's interpretation of the style, or special ingredients that make the entry unique.
+To allow for accurate judging, the brewer must provide additional information about the entry.
+This information could include a classic base beer style being elaborated upon, the historical or regional tradition of the style, or the brewer's interpretation of the style.
 Beer entries not accompanied by this information will be at a disadvantage during judging.